-Beyond the boundary of the Masterplan, there are existing communities that live in and around the Macquarie Park and North Ryde area.
+Beyond the boundary of the Master Plan, there are existing communities that live in and around the Macquarie Park and North Ryde area.
 The Herring Road and Lachlan's Line precincts are home to more new residents than ever before.
-"However, the increase in residential development has not yet appreciably contributed to the area's vibrancy and vitality ."
-As Macquarie Park's worker and residential communities grow and develop in place, there will be increasing demand and need for services, amenities, social infrastructure, open space and recreation.
+"However, the increase in residential development has not yet appreciably contributed to the area's vibrancy and vitality."
+As Macquarie Park's worker and residential communities grow and develop in place, there will be increasing demand and need for services, amenities, social and green infrastructure, and recreation.